- November 8, General Election: Friday, October 28

 Can I send my ballot by FedEx or UPS?

 - We strongly recommend that you hand-deliver your ballot on Election Day.
-If you choose to send your ballot via FedEx or UPS, keep in mind that the envelope containing your ballot will not be postmarked, so it must arrive by Election Day.
+If you choose to send your ballot via FedEx or UPS, keep in mind that the envelope containing your ballot will not be postmarked, so it must arrive by 7PM on Election Day.

 Can I hand deliver my ballot to the elections office?

 - Yes, but only on Election Day.
-Other rules were in place for the November 2020 election, but for the March 2022 Primary election you can only hand deliver your ballot on Election Day to the early voting clerk’s office.
+Other rules were in place for the November 2020 election, but now only the voter can hand deliver their ballot on Election Day with an approved ID to the early voting clerk’s office.
+You will also be required to show an approved form of ID.